-The net cash used in investing activities for fiscal year 2021 represents computers and office equipment and the deposits for mining equipment purchase agreements.
+The net cash used in investing activities for the six months ended November 30, 2021 represents deposits on mining equipment and purchases of property and equipment.

-The net cash provided by financing activities for fiscal year 2021 represents proceeds from issuance of our Series C Preferred Stock.
+The net cash provided by financing activities for the six months ended November 30, 2021 represents proceeds from issuance of our Series D Preferred Stock.

-In fiscal year 2020 there was no cash used by operating activities, no cash used in investing activities and no cash from financing activities.
+For the six months ended November 30, 2020 there was no cash used by operating activities, investing activities and financing activities.